WELCOME TO TABLE TENNIS MANAWATU

 February to March

-Summer League 2016 as concluded.
-The draw, and final results and standings can be found
+Summer League 2019 has concluded.
+Final results and standings can be found

 July to September

-Winter League 2016 has concluded.
-Final results and standings are available
+Winter League 2019 is underway.
+The playing schedule and progressive results and standings are available

 October to November